How do ads work on X now?

 1. Test—and Keep Testing

-In the early days of advertising on Twitter, you’re largely collecting data—so don’t expect an easy home run.
+In the early days of starting to advertise on X, you’re essentially collecting data—so don’t expect an easy home run.

 Over time, by continually testing different creatives and campaigns, including different ad options, you’ll be able to see what your audience best responds to and what tends to give you the highest ROI.